IBM-Bluemix-Docs/third-party/service-platform.md

 ## {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM)
 {: #iam}

 Identity Access Management (IAM) enables you to securely authenticate users and control access to all cloud resources consistently across {{site.data.keyword.Bluemix_notm}}.
 The {{site.data.keyword.Bluemix_notm}} provisioning layer adopted IAM for authentication and authorization of actions that are taken against the provisioning layer.
 Third-party offering providers use IAM to create an authentication flow (OAuth).
-For more information, see [What is IAM](/docs/iam?topic=iam-iamoverview#iamoverview)?
+See [What is IAM?](/docs/account?topic=account-iamoverview) for more information.

 If your offering uses OpenID Connect (OIDC) libraries, IAM supports OIDC integration.
 OIDC is an authentication layer on top of OAuth 2.0, an authorization framework and can help simplify the onboarding process.
 For more information on OIDC, see [Open ID Connect](http://openid.net/connect/){: external}.

 ## {{site.data.keyword.Bluemix_notm}} catalog
 {: #catalog}

 The {{site.data.keyword.Bluemix_notm}} catalog stores the offering definitions (description, features, images, URLs, and so on) of the resources that are displayed in the {{site.data.keyword.Bluemix_notm}} console.
 The resource management console is used to define all aspects of your service's required metadata.
 This metadata is published to the catalog and used for display in the catalog.
-You can find detailed information about required and optional metadata fields in the **Offering** and **Plan** pages in the resource management console.
+You can find detailed information about required and optional metadata fields in the Offering and Plan pages in the resource management console.
 Key items are included here to jumpstart your understanding.

    * Service Name: technical name for your service.
 The service name is critical and must be correctly defined.
 You must provide both a service name that is used to identify the service by the {{site.data.keyword.Bluemix_notm}} platform, and a display name that your customers see in the {{site.data.keyword.Bluemix_notm}} catalog.
 The service name isn't your display name.
    * Service Display Name: user-friendly name for your service.
 For example, "Compose Redis"